samanthaweglinski/AirBnB/API_doc.md

 ## Get all Reviews by a Spot's id

-Returns all the reviews that belong to a spot specified by id.
+Returns all the reviews that belong to a Propertyspecified by id.

 * Require Authentication: false
 * Request